Sharp metastability threshold for an anisotropic bootstrap percolation model: Lower bound of Theorem Lower bound of Theorem 1.1

-\begin{proof}Let $\e>0$ and set $k=\left\lfloor1/\e\right\rfloor$.
-Consider first the rectangle $[0,x]\times[1,k]$ and the event that there exists a connected path in the final configuration knowing that $\mathbb{Z}\times(\Z\setminus[1,k])$ is full. \medbreak \textbf{Claim: }In the initial configuration, there exist $A_1$,...,$A_r$ ($r\leq k-1$) disjoint weakly connected sets such that $n_1+..+n_r\geq k+r-1$ where $n_i$ is the cardinality of $A_i$. \begin{proof}[the claim]We prove this claim by induction.
+\begin{claim*}In the initial configuration, there exist $A_1,\ldots,A_r$ ($r\leq k-1$) disjoint weakly connected sets such that $n_1+\cdots+n_r\geq k+r-1$ where $n_i\geq2$ is the cardinality of $A_i$. \end{claim*} \begin{pf} We prove this claim by induction.
 For $k=2$, the only way to cross the rectangle is to have a weakly connected set of cardinality $2$.
 We define $A_1$ to be this set.
-For $k\geq 3$, there are three cases:
+For $k\geq3$, there are three cases:

-$ $\\ \underline{Case 1: no sites become occupied after time 0:} It implies that the crossing from bottom to top is present in the original configuration.
-Therefore, there exists a connected set in the original configuration.
+\textit{Case 1: No sites become occupied after time} 0: It implies that the crossing from bottom to top is present in the original configuration.
+Therefore, there exists a connected set crossing the strip in the original configuration.
 Moreover, this set is of cardinality at least $k$ since it must contain one site in each line at least.
 Taking the connected subset of cardinality $k$ to be $A_1$, we obtain the claim in this case.

-$ $\\ \underline{Case 2: the first line or the last line intersects a full weakly connected set of cardinality 2:} Assume that the first line intersects a weakly connected set $S$ of cardinality 2.
+\textit{Case 2: The first line or the last line intersects a full weakly connected set of cardinality} 2: Assume that the first line intersects a weakly connected set $S$ of cardinality 2.
 The rectangle $[2,k]\times[0,x]$ is $(k-1)$-vertically crossed.
-There exist disjoint sets $B_1$,...,$B_r$ satisfying the conditions of the claim.
-If these sets are disjoint from $S$, set $A_1=S$, $A_2=B_1$,...,$A_{r+1}=B_r$.
-If one set (say $B_1$) intersects $S$, we set $A_1=B_1\cup S$, $A_2=B_2$,...,$A_r=B_r$.
-In any case the condition on the cardinality holds true.
+There exist disjoint sets $B_1,\ldots,B_r$ satisfying the conditions of the claim.
+If these sets are disjoint from $S$, set $A_1=S$, $A_2=B_1,\ldots,A_{r+1}=B_r$.
+If one set (say $B_1$) intersects~$S$, we set $A_1=B_1\cup S$, $A_2=B_2,\ldots,A_r=B_r$.
+In any case the condition on the cardinality is satisfied.

-$ $\\ \underline{Case 3: remaining cases:} There must exist three sites in the same neighborhood (we call this set $S$), spanning $(m,n)\in[0,x]\times[2,k-1]$ at time 1.
+\textit{Case 3: Remaining cases}: There must exist three sites in the same neighborhood (we call this set $S$), spanning $(m,n)\in [0,x]\times[2,k-1]$ at time 1.
 The rectangles $[0,x]\times[1,n-1]$ and $[0,x]\times[n+1,k]$ are respectively $(n-1)$-vertically crossed and $(k-n)$-vertically crossed.
-If $n\notin\{2,k-2\}$, then one can use the induction hypothesis in both rectangles, and perform the same procedure as before.
+If $n\notin\{2,k-2\}$, then one can use the induction hypothesis in both rectangles,\vadjust{\goodbreak} and perform the same procedure as before.
 If $n=2$, then apply the induction hypothesis for the rectangle above.
 The same reasoning still applies.
-Finally, if $n=k-2$, one can do the same with the rectangle below. \end{proof}
+Finally, if $n=k-2$, one can do the same with the rectangle below. \end{pf}

 Let $C=C(k)$ be a universal constant bounding the number of possible weakly connected sets of cardinality less than $k$ (up to translation).
 For any weakly connected set of cardinality $n>1$, we have that the probability to find such a set in the rectangle $[0,x]\times[1,k]$ is bounded by $Cp^n(kx)$.
 We deduce using the BK inequality that